 - Reel to reel audio tape

-To use the DIY Memory Lab, patrons must attend an orientation, read and agree to Octavia Lab policies, sign a release form, and make a reservation.
+To use the DIY Memory Lab, patrons must have a Los Angeles Public Library card in good standing, attend an an online orientation, read and agree to Octavia Lab policies, sign a release form, and make a reservation.
+Call the Octavia Lab 213-228-7150 to make reservations.

 The DIY Memory Lab is a project done in association with Washington, D.C.
 Public Library and is funded by a grant from the Institute of Museum and Library Services.
 Equipment has been generously donated by KJLA Studios, KCET, and Russell Pyle.